Our Christian School Values

-‘Our Christ Church community is underpinned by a strong shared ethos of high expectations, enthusiasm for challenge and our unique Christian values.
-Our values are the foundation of our engaging, balanced curriculum, which enables all children to flourish.
-Our strong links with our Church and community help to build resilient learners, well-equipped to contribute to society.’
+Our school community is underpinned by a strong, shared ethos of high expectations, enthusiasm for challenge, learning and our unique school values.
+These values guide our curriculum and enable strong links with our Church and community, building resilient learners who are well-equipped for the future.

 Click here to see the Church of England Vision for Education: Deeply Christian, Serving the Common Good.